Caroline Welter

 carolwelter.jpg

-My research lies at the intersection of Health Economics and Urban & Regional Economics, with a focus on how place and policy design shape access to public programs, health, and economic opportunity.
+I am an economist specializing in Health Economics and Urban and Regional Economics.
+My research studies how place and policy design shape access to public programs, health care, and economic opportunity.

-Methodologically, I use causal inference with administrative, spatial, and survey data to study distributional effects across rural and digitally underserved populations.
+I received my Ph.D. in Economics from West Virginia University and will join Skidmore College as an Assistant Professor of Economics in Fall 2026.
+My work uses causal inference methods with administrative, spatial, and survey data to examine distributional effects across rural, low-income, and digitally underserved populations.

 The Impact of SSA Field Office Closures on Disability Program Participation

-This paper estimates how the nationwide closures of Social Security Administration (SSA) field offices during the COVID-19 lockdown affected participation in disability benefit programs.
+This paper studies how the nationwide closure of Social Security Administration field offices during the COVID-19 pandemic affected participation in disability benefit programs.
 I exploit these closures as a natural experiment using a difference-in-differences design.

-Closures reduced new disability beneficiaries by 2.3% overall, with larger declines in non-metropolitan areas (–9.4%) and low-internet communities (–3.5%), showing that in-person administrative access remains vital for vulnerable populations.
+I find that closures reduced new disability beneficiaries by 2.3% overall, with larger declines in non-metropolitan areas (-9.4%) and low-internet communities (-6.65%).
+These results show that in-person administrative access remains important for vulnerable populations, even as public agencies expand remote service delivery.